Kntnt/kntnt-schedule-social-media/README.md

 ### Where is the setting page?

-Look for `Newsletter Feed` in the Settings menu.
+Look for `Social Media Scheduler` in the Settings menu.

 ### How do I know if there is a new version?

-This plugin is currently [hosted on GitHub](https://github.com/kntnt/kntnt-acf-zapier-integrator); one way would be to ["watch" the repository](https://help.github.com/articles/watching-and-unwatching-repositories/).
+This plugin is currently [hosted on GitHub](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier); one way would be to ["watch" the repository](https://help.github.com/articles/watching-and-unwatching-repositories/).

 If you prefer WordPress to nag you about an update and let you update from within its administrative interface (i.e. the usually way) you must [download *GitHub Updater*](https://github.com/afragen/github-updater/archive/develop.zip) and install and activate it the usually way.
 Please visit its [wiki](https://github.com/afragen/github-updater/wiki) for more information.

 ### How can I get help?

-If you have a questions about the plugin, and cannot find an answer here, start by looking at [issues](https://github.com/kntnt/kntnt-acf-zapier-integrator/issues) and [pull requests](https://github.com/kntnt/kntnt-acf-zapier-integrator/pulls).
-If you still cannot find the answer, feel free to ask in the the plugin's [issue tracker](https://github.com/kntnt/kntnt-acf-zapier-integrator/issues) at Github.
+If you have a questions about the plugin, and cannot find an answer here, start by looking at [issues](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier/issues) and [pull requests](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier/pulls).
+If you still cannot find the answer, feel free to ask in the the plugin's [issue tracker](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier/issues) at Github.

 ### How can I report a bug?

-If you have found a potential bug, please report it on the plugin's [issue tracker](https://github.com/kntnt/kntnt-acf-zapier-integrator/issues) at Github.
+If you have found a potential bug, please report it on the plugin's [issue tracker](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier/issues) at Github.

 ### How can I contribute?

 Contributions to the code or documentation are much appreciated.

-If you are unfamiliar with Git, please date it as a new issue on the plugin's [issue tracker](https://github.com/kntnt/kntnt-acf-zapier-integrator/issues) at Github.
+If you are unfamiliar with Git, please date it as a new issue on the plugin's [issue tracker](https://github.com/kntnt/kntnt-schedule-sociala-media-zapier/issues) at Github.

 If you are familiar with Git, please do a pull request.

 ## Changelog

+### 1.0.1

+Updated README.
+Disabled debugging.
+Fixed renaming.

 ### 1.0.0